HCLonely/AWA-Helper/README_EN.md

 ### Twitch configuration (optional)

 > Required to do Twitch quests, if you don't want to do this task, you can leave it blank.
-Before doing Twitch tasks automatically, you need to grant access to the AWA ARP widget on Twitch first, you only need to grant access it once.
+Before doing Twitch tasks automatically, you need to grant access to the AWA ARP widget on Twitch first.
+You only need to do this once.

 #### Twitch parameter description